xibodevelopment/backupwordpress/readme.txt

 * Works in low memory, "shared host" environments.
 * Option to have each backup file emailed to you.
 * Works on Linux & Windows Server.
+* Exclude files and folders from your back ups.
 * Control advanced options by defining any of the optional `Constants`.
-* Exclude files and folders from your back ups.
 * Good support should you need help.

+= Help develop this plugin =

+The BackUpWordPress plugin is hosted github, if you want to help out with development or testing then head over to https://github.com/humanmade/backupwordpress/.

+We'd also love help translating the plugin into more languages, if you can help then please contact support@humanmade.co.uk or send us a pull request.

 == Installation ==